openfl/swf/README.md

 swf
 ===

-Provides SWF parsing and rendering for C++ and Flash
+Provides SWF parsing and rendering for C++, Flash and HTML5